FlyingRabidUnicornPig/IQoLDecompiled/README.md

 ### Bug fixes
 - Vanilla: Background colors not being parsed correctly in editor or something idr
 - Vanilla: Can record highscores on first attempt again (oxy was checking for something only hackers could do cool)
-- Mod: "Fixed" quickstart offline mode
+- Mod: "Fixed" quickstart offline mode (dammit it doesn't work)
+- Mod: "Start offline mode" message won't pop up if you press o in console.

 ### Bugs To Squash before release
 - Some sliders may start as float sliders when they should be integer sliders in editor. **Workaround** press apply and they will fix themselves.
+- Loading the editor before offline mode or online mode has been set causes some visual glitches. **Workaround:** "start" offline mode before using any console commands.
 - Vanilla Bug-Feature: CTRL+ALT is the only way to drag-deselect, this seems to be a bug from vanilla, as there's no code that is clearly for this purpose.
 I would rather drag-deselect was ALT only, but when I try that, Unity starts ignoring alt...